dictation-toolbox/natlink/readme.md

 #### Section: \[\<user\>-directories\] (optional)
 Same as \[directories\], but scripts are only loaded if the active user profile is \<user\>.
+This section may be repeated any number of times for different users.
-This is useful e.g. if you have profiles for different languages.
+This is useful e.g. if you have multiple user profiles for different languages.
 The relative load order between global and user directories is the order of appearance in the config.

 #### Section: \[settings\] (optional)
 The currently supported settings are:

 - log_level: the log level to set the Natlink logger to.
-    Possible values are: CRITICAL, FATAL, ERROR, WARNING, INFO, DEBUG, NOTSET
+    Possible values are: CRITICAL, FATAL, ERROR, WARNING, INFO, DEBUG, NOTSET.

-- load_on_begin_utterance (default: False): check for and load or reload any new or changed scripts at the beginning of each utterance
+- load_on_begin_utterance (default: False): check for and load or reload any new or changed scripts at the beginning of each utterance.
 - load_on_mic_on (default: True): check for and load or reload any new or changed scripts when the microphone state changes to "on".
 - load_on_startup (default: True): check for and load scripts as soon as Dragon loads Natlink.
 - load_on_user_changed (default: True): check for and load scripts when the user profile changes.